Can Cannabis Help Menstrual Pain?

 The Endocannabinoid System

 The endocannabinoid system (ECS) consists of cannabinoid receptors, endocannabinoids, and enzymes that synthesize and break them down.
 The major role of this system is to maintain a state of balance in the human body called homeostasis.
-To achieve this, the ECS regulates key processes such as pain, sleep, appetite, and cognitive, gastrointestinal, and immune function.
+To achieve this, the ECS regulates key processes such as pain, sleep, mood, temperature and immune functions.

 So far, scientists have identified two types of cannabinoid receptors: CB1 and CB2.
 They are found everywhere in the body, with CB1 being particularly abundant in the central nervous system and CB2 in cells of the immune system.
 These receptors are activated by anandamide and 2-AG, the two main endocannabinoids produced by our bodies.